top of page

 DURATION

-The show runs 65 minutes with no intermission.
+The show runs under two hours with no intermission.

 AGE ADVISORY

-Unless specified as “children’s theatre,” which this show definitely is not, kids under ten are generally too restless and unpredictable to attend.
-No matter how interesting you think it may be for your toddler, they will get restless and make sudden sounds and movements that are distracting to both the actors and audience.
+Unless specified as “children’s theatre,” which this show is definitely not, kids under ten are generally too restless and unpredictable to attend.
+No matter how fun you think it may be for your toddler, they will get restless and make sudden sounds and movements that are distracting to both the actors and audience.

 PLEASE ARRIVE AHEAD OF TIME